 This tool can alert your maintenance personnel to possible problems before they occur.
 If your engine is struggling in a particular RPM range, it may indicate a problem with your ignition system or transmission.
 If your engine is running hot, this may alert you to problems with the cooling system.
 A computer database can integrate all of this information into a sophisticated performance management tracking system.
 By alerting personnel to small changes in the efficiency of your vehicles, many malfunctions can be fixed before they cause extensive damage and require costly repairs.

 Most GPS units offer the capability to arrange stops on the most efficient route possible.
 When you are planning routes for your drivers, use computer technology to ensure that the routes are as efficient as possible.
 One large freight company even plans its routes to avoid left turns, so their trucks spend less time stopped at traffic lights.

-Robert J. Hall is president of Track Your Truck, a leader in GPS vehicle tracking systems and software for small and midsized companies.
+The author of this blog is Robert J. Hall.
+Mr. Hall is president of Track Your Truck, a leading provider of fleet tracking systems and software for small and midsized companies.

 To subscribe to our blog, enter your email address below and stay on top of things.
 We'll email you with a confirmation of your subscription.